oroinc/documentation/backend/setup/system-requirements/database-optimization.rst

 MySQL 5.6 has a lot of improvements in the query optimizer, but unfortunately, some queries work significantly slower than in MySQL 5.5.
 In case of large amounts of data in the database, it is possible to encounter performance issues related to the new query optimizer.
-One of the possible solutions might be disabling ``block_nested_loop`` option.
+One of the possible solutions might be disabling the ``block_nested_loop`` option.
 This can be achieved in two ways:

-    - If a modification of MySQL configuration file is granted, add the following under the ``mysqld`` section
+    - If a modification of the MySQL configuration file is granted, add the following under the ``mysqld`` section

       .. code-block:: cfg